chug2k/Instructor-Syllabus/whiteboarding/whiteboarding-questions.md

 ```

 **Student 2:**
+TECH QUESTIONS:
+1) What operating system do you use and why?
-TECH QUESTION: Compare and contrast floats in JavaScript and Ruby.
+2) Compare and contrast floats in JavaScript and Ruby.
 (Optional stretch: What do you get when you divide 0/0 in each language?)

 PROMPT: As a developer, you are given a multi digit number.
 Write a function that takes the single number and returns an array with a single integer at each index.
 (Can be done in JavaScript or Ruby)